tweag/python-monorepo-example/2017-11-16-linear-streams.md

 an error to pass it a linear value as such because it might be duplicated or discarded in the function.

-There are two aspects where linear types can help managing streams.
+There are a few aspects where linear types can help managing streams.
 Firstly, ensuring that the effects of a stream are performed at most once.
 Secondly, ensuring that linear values contained in the stream are eventually used.
+And finally, they can help ensuring that no stream is used after the resources it depends upon have been released.

 The type of streams is kept as
 [Stream f m r](https://www.stackage.org/haddock/lts-9.17/streaming-0.1.4.5/Streaming-Internal.html#t:Stream)